chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

    B = [1, 2, 1];
    A[B] += 3;

-The compilation flag ``--warn-race-conditions`` will warn for cases like the one above.

-The correct code can be written using an explicit loop statement and the proper intents, for example:
+To avoid this race, the above code could be written using an explicit loop statement and the proper intents, for example:

 .. code-block:: chapel